n3wsoldier/ip/docs/README.md

 ```

 #### Find by Date
-Searches and prints all tasks that has the specified due date
+Searches and prints all tasks that has the specified date

 Format: `find [Date]`
 * *Find all task with Date.*